Fairfield College: History

-First principal was C.M.
-Sealey (1957–60) who was succeeded by J. Yolland (1961–1965), during which time the roll increased to 1140.
+Fairfield College's first principal was C.M.
+Sealey (1957–60), who was succeeded by J. Yolland (1961–1965), during which time the roll increased to 1140.
 Staff increased to 51 and three new blocks were opened, the administration block featuring a small armoury accommodating rifles for school cadets.
 A swimming pool and the first gymnasium (later named the Kelly gym) were constructed, and the two-storey Y block was named Yolland Block.
 The third principal was F.Forster, (1965–69).The student based school council was introduced during his tenure.

-John Kelly (1970–80) introduced mufti as an optional alternative to school uniform in 1974, the first Hamilton school to do so, and only the fourth in New Zealand.
+John Kelly (1970–80) introduced mufti as an optional alternative to school uniforms in 1974, the first Hamilton school to do so, and the fourth in New Zealand.
 He banned caning and introduced the system of deans.
 The school grew to a maximum of 1425 in 1978.
 He strongly promoted rowing, rugby and drama productions.
 He introduced general studies which gave form 6 students opportunity to engage in a wide range of sporting programmes not available at the school, such as sail boarding, clay pigeon shooting, croquet and indoor bowls.
 Kelly was a keen supporter of overseas aid projects and involved students in fund raising for simple irrigation pumps which could be used in third world nations.